DMVPN

 IPsec tunnel protection and IPsec fault tolerance: DMVPN is a routing technique not directly related to encryption.
 IPsec is optional and used primarily over public networks.
 Potential designs exist for DMVPN in public networks with GETVPN, which allows the grouping of tunnels to a single Security Association ( SA ).

 Routing: Designers are implementing DMVPN without IPsec for MPLS-based networks to improve convergence as DMVPN acts independently of service provider routing policy.
 The sites only need IP connectivity to each other to form a DMVPN network.
-It would be best if you pinged the tunnel endpoints and route IP between the sites.
+It would be best to ping the tunnel endpoints and route IP between the sites.
 End customers decide on the routing policy, not the service provider, offering more flexibility than sites connected by MPLS.
 MPLS-connected sites, the service provider determines routing protocol policies.

 DMVPN Messages